ProManasse/SWE6733-Team3/README.md

 <hr>
 View our backlog and track progress on <a href="https://manassenk.atlassian.net/jira/software/projects/ST/boards/1/timeline">Jira</a>
 <br>
-View our <a href="https://github.com/SWE6733-1/SWE6733/wiki">Wiki</a> for more information on our <a href="https://github.com/ProManasse/SWE6733-Team3/wiki/Product-Vision">Product Vision</a>, expected features and
+View our <a href="https://github.com/ProManasse/SWE6733-Team3/wiki/Product-Vision">Product Vision</a>, expected features and
 <a href="https://github.com/SWE6733-1/SWE6733/wiki/Definitions-of-Done">Definitions of Done</a>

 <hr>